 In today’s virtual marketplace you can find goods and services in just about anything you are looking for.
 Virtual Assistants (or VAs) are no different.
-VAs provide a valuable service and they are skilled in more than just administration.
+VAs provide a valuable service and are skilled in more than just administration.
 While many VAs may start off as Generalists, many branch out into services where they are most skilled.
 Their strengths lead them where their strengths lie.

 Conduct a quick search online and you’ll likely find a VA that can help you get your project (or task) off the ground.
 Some VAs will take on project-based work while others may offer ongoing support for your business.
 Finding a VA is very much like finding an employee.
 Conduct a search, create a short list, conduct a phone and/or video interview and make an informed decision.